Lessons cover art

 Brought to you by Penguin.

-A mesmerising novel from Ian McEwan, the bestselling author of Atonement.
+The mesmerising new novel from Ian McEwan, the bestselling author of Atonement.
 The world is forever changing.
 But for so many of us, old wounds run deep.
 Lessons is an intimate yet universal story of love, regret and a restless search for answers.

 While the world is still counting the cost of the Second World War and the Iron Curtain has descended, young Roland Baines's life is turned upside down.
 Stranded at boarding school, his vulnerability attracts his piano teacher, Miriam Cornell, leaving scars as well as a memory of love that will never fade.